-The DS1982 requires strict protocols to ensure data integrity.
+The DS2502 requires strict protocols to ensure data integrity.
 The protocol consists of five types of signaling on one line: Reset Sequence with Reset Pulse and Presence Pulse, Write 0, Write 1, Read Data and Program Pulse.
 All these signals except presence pulse are initiated by the bus master.
-The initialization sequence required to begin any communication with the DS1982 is shown in Figure 10.
-A Reset Pulse followed by a presence pulse indicates the DS1982 is ready to accept a ROM command.
-The bus master transmits (TX) a Reset Pulse (t{RSTL} , minimum 480 μs).
+The initialization sequence required to begin any communication with the DS2502 is shown in Figure 10.
+A Reset Pulse followed by a Presence Pulse indicates the DS2502 is ready to accept a ROM command.
+The bus master transmits (TX) a reset pulse ( $t{RSTL}$ , minimum 480 μs).
 The bus master then releases the line and goes into receive mode (RX).
 The 1-Wire bus is pulled to a high state via the pullup resistor.
-After detecting the rising edge on the 1-Wire line, the DS1982 waits (t{PDH} , 15-60 μs) and then transmits the presence pulse (t{PDL} , 60-240 μs).
+After detecting the rising edge on the data pin, the DS2502 waits ( $t{PDH}$ , 15-60 μs) and then transmits the presence pulse ( $t{PDL}$ , 60-240 μs).